AnanthMAthreya/Devops_Demo/README.md

 ## Deploy to a local cluster (kind) — full steps

-Option A — Use the image pushed to Docker Hub:
 1. Create a kind cluster:
    ```powershell
    kind create cluster --name devops-demo